Varied Practice Model

 The next step in reading science: from outcome variables to learning processes

-For many students, traditional reading interventions don’t work because they do not consider how students learn.
+For many students, traditional reading instruction does not work because it does not consider how students learn.
 Finally, how students learn is linked to how they learn to read.

 The Foundations Learning System uses technology to give teachers a way to employ an effective, proven learning framework that is successful in many domains of learning.
-It has also shown to be successful for these tough-to-teach students.
+It has also shown to be successful for developing and tough-to-teach students.
 Here’s how:

 - A novel instructional framework, driven by learning principles from cognitive science, personalizes each student’s experience.